dunglas/frankenphp/docs/compile.md

 To use FrankenPHP, you currently need to compile a fork of PHP.
 Patches have been contributed upstream, and some have already been merged.
-It will be possible to use the vanilla version of PHP starting with version 8.3.
+It will be possible to use the vanilla PHP interpreter starting with version 8.3.

 First, get our PHP fork and prepare it: